-According to the FSM's 2010 census, about 49% of residents identify as Chuukese.
+According to the FSM's 2021 census, about 49% of residents identify as

-a term which typically refers to people from Chuuk State.
-Other ethnic groups include Pohnpeian (30%), Kosraean (6%), Yapese (6%), Yap outer islanders (5%), Asian (1%), and other (2%).
-Most FSM citizens identify as Micronesian, except in the southwestern region of Pohnpei state, on the islands of Kapingamarangi and Nukuoro, where residents are Polynesian and speak a language unrelated to Pohnpeian (see p.
-2 of Language and Communication).
+Chuukese, a term which typically refers to people from Chuuk State.
+Other ethnic groups include Pohnpeian (30%), Kosraean (6%), Yapese (6%), Yap outer islanders (5%), Polynesian (2%), Asian (1%), and other (0.8%).
+Most FSM citizens identify as Micronesian, except in the southwestern region of Pohnpei state, on the islands of Kapingamarangi and Nukuoro, where residents are Polynesian and speak a language unrelated to Pohnpeian (see Language and Communication).

 Micronesians' cultures and languages vary, and most residents identify with ethnolinguistic groups.
-For example, most Yap Island residents speak Yapese (see p.
-3-4 of Language and Communication), while inhabitants of Yap's outer islands have cultures and languages more like the people of Chuuk State.
+For example, most Yap Island residents speak Yapese (see Language and Communication), while inhabitants of Yap's outer islands have cultures and languages more like the people of Chuuk State.
 Kosrae is the only state without much ethnolinguistic diversity, as nearly all residents identify as Kosraean.
 The FSM is also home to some small immigrant groups, notably from Palau and the Philippines.